sszukala/Genesis-Sphere-Ver-2/README.md

 #### Cyclic-Optimized Parameters Results

-**Hubble Constant Correlation**: Using cyclic-optimized parameters, the Genesis-Sphere model achieved a **-25.3%** correlation with historical H₀ measurements.
+**Hubble Constant Correlation**: Using cyclic-optimized parameters, the Genesis-Sphere model achieved a **-25.3%** correlation with historical H₀ measurements from published astronomical sources.
 While this correlation is weaker than expected, different parameter configurations yield better results as shown in the comparison table above.

 ![H₀ Correlation](validation/results/celestial_correlation/h0_correlation.png)

-**Type Ia Supernovae Distance Modulus**: With the cyclic-optimized parameters, the model achieved an R² value of **-542.5%** when fitting Type Ia supernovae data, indicating further refinement is needed to better match the observed distance-redshift relation.
+**Type Ia Supernovae Distance Modulus**: With the cyclic-optimized parameters, the model achieved an R² value of **-542.5%** when fitting Type Ia supernovae observational data, indicating further refinement is needed to better match the observed distance-redshift relation.
 Metrics include a reduced χ² of 2409.55 and a mean absolute error of 5.83 mag.

 ![SNe Fit](validation/results/celestial_correlation/sne_fit.png)